microsoft/vscode-wiki/Running-the-Endgame.md

 - *Month/Day* Endgame done

 ##### Monday
-- [ ] Code freeze at 5pm PT
-- [ ] Ensure we have a green build on all platforms
-- [ ] All test items contain sufficiently comprehensive test descriptions by 6pm PT
 - [ ] If there were any new extensions pulled into the core product, add them to the list in the next 2 points about shrink-wrap and OSSREADME **@owner**
 - [ ] Update shrink-wrap files for built-in extensions if needed (see [instructions](https://github.com/Microsoft/vscode/issues/8570#issuecomment-229669456))
    - [ ] typescript **@mjbvz**